Q-Future/Q-Bench/README.md

 ```

 ## Release
+- [2024/8/8]🔥  The low-level vision compare task part of [Q-bench+](https://arxiv.org/abs/2402.07116) has just been accepted by TPAMI!
+Come and test your MLLM with [Q-bench+_Dataset](https://huggingface.co/datasets/q-future/q-bench2).
 - [2024/8/1]🔥 The **Q-Bench** is released on [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), come and test your LMM with one command like `python run.py --data Q-Bench1_VAL Q-Bench1_TEST --model InternVL2-1B --verbose'.
 - [2024/6/17]🔥 The **Q-Bench**, **Q-Bench2**([Q-bench+](https://arxiv.org/abs/2402.07116)), and [**A-Bench**](https://github.com/Q-Future/A-Bench) have now joined [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval), which makes it easier to test LMM !!
 - [2024/6/3] 🔥 [Github repo](https://github.com/Q-Future/A-Bench) for **A-Bench** is online.
 Do you want to find out if your LMM is a master at evaluating AI-generated images?
 Come and test on **A-Bench** !!